nasa-jpl/ION-DTN/gh-pages/docs/ICI-API.md

 Description

-Returns the address of the element following/preceding elt in that element's list, or zero on any error.
+Returns the address of the element following/preceding elt in that element's list or zero on any error.

 ---